-Purpose of the Series 1 Notes
+Purpose of the Notes

-Proceeds of the Series 1 Notes are expected to be used to (1) provide funds for the construction costs of certain Water System Projects, including a portion of the costs of the Oroville Dam Spillways Response, Recovery and Restoration Project, which costs are expected to primarily be paid from proceeds of the Series 2 Notes (see "WATER SYSTEM PROJECTS" herein), (2) reimburse the Department for funds expended for the construction costs of certain Water System Projects, (3) fund interest on Series 1 Notes, and (4) pay costs of issuance of the Series 1 Notes.
-See "CALIFORNIA STATE WATER PROJECT - Oroville Dam Spillways Response, Recovery and Restoration Project and Related Claims."
+Proceeds of the Tax-Exempt Series 2 Notes are expected to be used to (1) provide funds for the construction costs of the Oroville Dam Spillways Response, Recovery and Restoration Project, a Water System Project (see "WATER SYSTEM PROJECTS" herein), (2) reimburse the Department for funds expended for the construction costs of the Oroville Dam Spillways Response, Recovery and Restoration Project, and (3) pay costs of issuance of the Tax-Exempt Series 2 Notes.
+See "CALIFORNIA STATE WATER PROJECT - Oroville Dam Spillways Response, Recovery and Related Claims."